thegauravthakur/blog/src/content/posts/who-is-gaurav-thakur.md

 At the end of the fourth semester, I started doing development also.
 I started my dev journey with Flutter.
 I really liked the concept of Flutter and how quickly we can build something with it.
-Build a couple of very simple apps with it and created my account on Google Play Console where I published those apps.
+Built a couple of basic apps with it and created my account on Google Play Console where I published those apps.
-Me and my friends participated in the SIH hackathon where my job was to build the mobile app.
+I and my friends participated in the SIH hackathon where my job was to build the mobile app.
 We successfully qualified for the SIH hackathon from our university but did not make it to the next round.

-Fast-forward to the mid of fifth semester, the covid pandemic came.
+Fast-forward to the mid of fifth semester, the covid-19 pandemic came.
 We all had to go home and continue our studies in an online manner.
 I always wanted to learn core Android.
 I'm very much interested in the Kotlin language.
-I think it is a very well polished language.
+I think it is a very well-polished language.

-During the lockdown, I didn't had my laptop with me.
+During the lockdown, I didn't have my laptop with me.
 It was in service center.
-So, I had to borrow the laptop from one of my friend.
+So, I had to borrow the laptop from one of my friends.
 Her laptop was an Intel Core i3 machine with 4 GB RAM.
 It could not run Android Studio.
 So, I had to move towards any other technology.
 I choose to learn web development.
-I started from the HTML, CSS and JavaScript.
-Later, I started learning React.js.
+I started from HTML, CSS, and JavaScript.
+Later I started learning React.js.
 I was very much fascinated by the React.js.
-I still remember the first time I used ReactJS, it blew my mind like how it's component based architecture can solve all the issues that I was facing with raw HTML and CSS.
+I still remember the first time I used ReactJS, it blew my mind like how its component-based architecture can solve all the issues that I was facing with raw HTML and CSS.

 // to be continued!